Cimorexave/nuxt-masir-test/README.md

 The link to the project information:
 `https://rest-countries.masir.io/`

+## Dockerized

+Navgiate to the project folder after downloading and installing all the packages and:
+1 - To run in dev mode in terminal run: `docker-compose up -d --build`. <br>
+Visit `localhost:3000`
+2 - To run in production mode run: `docker-compose -f docker-compose.prod.yml up -d --build`. <br>
+Visit `localhost:8080`

 ## Help

 The index will load the information of all countries; Use the action buttons on the top to filter and sort the results or search for a country.